Sindhumahesh/Udacity-Project4/README.md

 Added the following two additional queries:

-1)getUpcomingSessions: returns all upcoming session's.This would be useful to the users to check the next coming sessions among different conferences.
+1)getUpcomingConferenceSessions: returns all upcoming session's in a particular conference.This would be really useful to the users to check the next coming sessions in a particular conference so that they can plan accordingly.

 2)getConferencesByMonth: Given a month returns all the conferences starting in that month.

 query related problem:Queries have only one  inequality filter, and it would cause a BadRequestError to filter on both startDate and typeOfSession.